Jim Hodges

 James Hovis Hodges (born November 19, 1956) is an American businessman, attorney, and politician who served as the 114th governor of South Carolina from 1999 to 2003.
-Since his victory in 1998, Hodges has remained the only Democrat elected to the South Carolina Governor's office since the 1982 election.
+A former member of the South Carolina House of Representatives, Hodges is the most recent Democrat to serve as the state's governor.

 Early life and career

 James Hovis Hodges was born on November 19, 1956, to parents George N. and Betty H. Hodges.
 He grew up in Lancaster, South Carolina, near the North Carolina border.
 He attended Davidson College but later transferred to the University of South Carolina, where he completed a BSBA in 1979 and earned election to Phi Beta Kappa.
 During his undergraduate studies, Hodges worked summers at a cotton mill to pay for his schooling.

 In 1982, Hodges received a J.D. from the University of South Carolina School of Law.
 From 1983 to 1986, Hodges served as Lancaster County Attorney.